Version 1.3 | 19-10-2022

-This policy and procedures applies to students who are currently enrolled with us in a Tertiary Course and are in continuing general-attendance within the course study period (or within an extended study period – if the extension has been approved by us).
+This policy and procedures apply to students who are currently enrolled with us in a Tertiary Course and are in continuing general-attendance within the course study period, or within an extended study period where an extension has been approved in writing by us.

-Complaints can arise when allegations or grievances are raised about the conduct or decisions of:
+Complaints can arise when allegations or grievances are raised by a student about:

-Appeals can arise when a person disagrees with a decision about a complaint.
+Appeals can arise when a student disagrees with a decision about a complaint.

 Complaints and appeals policy

 - Details of our complaints and appeals policy and procedures are made available to prospective students prior to their enrolment.

 - raise a complaint

 - appeal a decision made by us about a complaint.

 - All reasonable attempts will be made by us to resolve a complaint internally with the parties concerned.

 - We will act on a complaint or appeal if: